tvative/goapitest/README.md

 `goapitest` is a minimalist package to test RESTful APIs.
 It is designed to be simple and easy to use, with a focus on simplicity and minimalism.

+## Features

+- **Analyzed, Readable Output Generation**: Automatically generate detailed and easy-to-understand reports from test results.
+- **Execution Time Monitoring**: Track and report the execution time of each test case.
+- **Performance Level Assessment**: Evaluate and document the performance metrics of the API.
+- **Test Case Type Definition**: Specify and categorize the type of each test case.
+- **Integration Testing Compatibility**: Ensure that the package supports seamless integration testing.
+- **API Test Automation Validation**: Provide features to validate and automate API testing processes efficiently.

 ## Usage

 ### Installation